tdpaul315/home-cli-app-/README.md

 Now all of the gems needed to complete the project are made available to install.

-- In the GEMFILE:  require pry, httparty, and json by typing the following:

-require 'pry'
-require 'httparty'
-require 'json'

 Run 'bundle install' from the command line; this installs the gems that were specified as required

 To establish the development environment, the environment configuration must be completed.
 In the configuration folder, a file 'enviromental.rb' is created to house the code needed in order for the program to run properly.
 The following is input in addition to the required gems: